rsheftel/raccoon/docs/index.rst

 Overview
 --------
 Raccoon is a lightweight DataFrame implementation inspired by the phenomenal Pandas package for the one use case where Pandas is known to be sub-optimal: DataFrames that grow in size by rows frequently in the code.
+A simple speed comparison is below in the contents.

 Source location
 ~~~~~~~~~~~~~~~